Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Analytical Expression for Biases in the Network

 \subsection{Revisiting biases in the complex plane}

 Since all bias integral $J_{D\alpha}$ are generated from the same $\bar{J}_\alpha$, now we discuss the behaviors of $\bar{J}_\alpha$.
 Though introduced as an auxiliary function in Eq.~\eqref{eq:bias integral from J_bar}, the physical meaning of $\bar{J}_\alpha$ is clear: it is the bias integral in a single detector located at the Earth center with the angle-averaged antenna response. \citet{Wang:2023ldq} adopted the angle-averaged waveform and ignored the time delay between the detector and the Earth center, which corresponds exactly to the $\bar{J}_\alpha$ defined here.
 However, \citet{Wang:2023ldq} directly studied the inner product $\big(h^{(1)}_{,\alpha}\,,h^{(2)}\big)$, i.e.\ the real part of $\bar{J}_\alpha$, and found some modulated trigonometric functions oscillating with $\Delta t_c$.
 In addition, the analysis used the AdvLIGO noise PSD, which does not affect the qualitative behavior of the biases but might impact the typical magnitudes of relevant quantities.
-In this subsection, for a better adaptation to the detector network, we revisit the dependence of $\bar{J}_\alpha$ on $\Delta t_c$ in the complex plane with noise PSDs of the XG detectors.
+For example, since the biases mainly accumulate in the frequency band where the two signals have time-frequency crossing, a wider sensitive band in the low-frequency regime will allow significant biases to occur for larger time separations.
+As an extended investigation of~\citet{Wang:2023ldq}, in this subsection we revisit the dependence of $J_\alpha$ on $\Delta t_c$ in the complex plane with noise PSDs of the XG detectors.

 Firstly, we note that $\Delta \phi_c$ can be taken out of the integral, that is, $J_{\alpha}(\Delta \phi_c) = e^{i\Delta \phi_c} J_{\alpha}({\Delta \phi_c = 0})$ for both $J_{D\alpha}$ and $\bar{J}_\alpha$.
 Therefore, the effect of the merger phase is simply to rotate $J_{\alpha}$ anticlockwisely by an angle $\Delta \phi_c$ in the complex plane.
 However, this makes the real part of $J_{\alpha}$ vary in $\big[-|J_{\alpha}|,|J_{\alpha}|\big]$ for different $\Delta \phi_c$.
 Similarly, we rewrite the reduced bias with the bias integral as